Skip to main content

 Filter elements

-Filters enable you to apply scorecard checks only for the entities and properties that you really care about.
+Filters allow you to apply scorecard checks only for entities that meet certain criteria.

 Filters follow the same querying structure as rules.